 Successful completion of twenty-five (25) Carnegie Credits.
-These credits must include four (4) in English, three (3) in Mathematics, three (3) in Social Studies, two (2) in Science, one (1) in Arts/Vocational, point five (.05) credits in Wellness/One (1) credit in Physical Education and Health, and eight (8) in electives.
-(TBD by official board policy adoption in near future)
+These credits must include four (4) in English, three (3) in Mathematics, three (3) in Social Studies, two (2) in Science, one (1) in Arts/Vocational, one (1) credit in Health, one (1) credit in Physical Education, one (1) in Foreign Language and eight (8) in electives.

 *In Middle school, students do not need to reach a certain threshold for credits.
-In high school, ALL courses are credit bearing, attendance counts toward credit (see full student handbook policy), and each year students need to meet a minimum credit requirement in order to be considered as a member of the 9th, 10th, 11th, and 12th grade classes.
-If they do not meet these, they will need to make up those credits in order to catch up with their class or to graduate.
+In high school, ALL courses are credit-bearing, attendance counts toward credit (see full student handbook policy), and each year students need to meet a minimum credit requirement to be considered as a member of the 9th, 10th, 11th, and 12th-grade classes.
+If they do not meet these, they will need to make up those credits to catch up with their class or to graduate.

 There are two major summative exams each semester - a midterm at the end of semester 1, and a final exam at the end of semester 2.
-These exams count for 20% of the semester grade.
-In other words, marking period one has a 40% weight, marking period two has a 40% weight, and the midterm carries a 20% weight towards the calculation of the semester 1 grade.
+These exams count for 20 percent of the semester grade.
+In other words, marking period one has a 40 percent weight, marking period two has a 40 percent weight, and the midterm carries a 20 percent weight towards the calculation of the semester 1 grade.
 The same goes for quarter 3, 4, and the final exam for semester two’s grade.

-During quarter four, the ninth grade team takes a class trip to celebrate the close of freshmen year.
+During quarter four, the ninth-grade team takes a class trip to celebrate the close of freshmen year.
 Last year’s trip was to Lake Compounce.
 Past trips have been held for those students who remain off the D/F list, students that have not received ISS/OSS, and students that have no missing work.
-Criteria is announced ahead of time, and teachers form small work groups during Flex to aid students that are currently ineligible.

-The freshmen team meets daily in order to discuss specific student needs and interventions.
-As core subject teachers, this collaboration is valuable in order to put into place individual student plans as needed.
+The freshmen team meets daily to discuss specific student needs and interventions.
+As core subject teachers, this collaboration is valuable to put into place individual student plans as needed.

 Students are encouraged to get involved within The Gilbert School.
 There are a variety of sports and clubs offered that students can participate in.

-CLUBS & ACTIVITIES: Band, Choir, Student Ambassador, Drama Club, Student Council, PEERS, GSA, Leo Club, Class Officers, Help plan activities such as Homecoming, fundraising for class trips and prom
+CLUBS AND ACTIVITIES: Band, Choir, Student Ambassador, Drama Club, Student Council, PEERS, GSA, Leo Club, Class Officers, Help plan activities such as homecoming, fundraising for class trips and prom.

-Student-athlete eligibility will be determined using quarterly report cards, with the exception of using final year grades for fall sports.
+Student-athlete eligibility will be determined using quarterly report cards, except for using final year grades for fall sports.
 Student-athletes will be subject to either gain or lose eligibility, for the entire quarter, based on the following:

-- In order to be academically eligible to participate in interscholastic competition a student athlete must maintain a collective 2.0 GPA and not have any F’s on their previous report cards.
+- To be academically eligible to participate in interscholastic competition a student-athlete must maintain a collective 2.0 GPA and not have any F’s on their previous report cards.

 - Eligibility of student-athletes entering the fall will be based on final grades the previous year.